 It is the responsibility of every staff member to identify and manage risk.
 Our governance arrangements strengthen this principle by adding challenge, oversight and independent assurance of risk management in all our business operations.
 In addition to local regulatory obligations, staff must comply with the WWG corporate governance requirements.
-The Board Governance Manual reflects the Board's responsibilities, including their obligations to the WWG.

 The internal control requirements are set out in the SLOC UK Internal Controls Policy.
-The functions in scope for this policy are:
+The functions in scope for this policy are as follows: